 Yes.
 This gives you another way to make money selling for Amazon, though the two should complement or supplement each other.
 You're not going to earn extra from using affiliate links to your own products.

 However, this gives you more options for selling other product or building affiliate sites.

 Each social media site is different.
 Facebook, Pinterest, YouTube, Twitter, and others all have their own rules.
 Make sure you follow the rules of each platform and you should be fine.

 Overall, hopefully some of these tips that I've shared can help you increase your affiliate commissions on Amazon.
 These little tactics can ensure that you send the greatest number of people to Amazon.

 Amazon has such huge brand awareness and trust that once you get people to the Amazon page, you just let Amazon do the rest.

-In addition to the tactics and strategies I've mentioned, I do think a tool like EasyAzon can be quite valuable in speeding up the process of implementing lots of these strategies.
-Just so you know, I have been using EasyAzon for over 3 years now, and I’ve never had an issues.
+In addition to the tactics and strategies I've mentioned, I do think a tool like Amalinks Pro can be quite valuable in speeding up the process of implementing lots of these strategies.
+I have been using Amalinks Pro on my Niche Site Project 4 and it's worked great.